Sriramprasath04/JS-Minor-Projects/README.md

 # JS Minor Tasks

-- ⬛ Build a Calculator Application using Arithmetic operators
+- ⬛ Build a Calculator Application (without UI) using Arithmetic operators
 - ✔️ Build a Tic-Tac-Toe game
 - ⬛ Build a Average Marks Generator using Arithmetic operators
 - ⬛ Build a NavBar that changes the background color after the page is scrolled 100px